ome/omero-documentation/omero/sysadmins/unix/server-install-homebrew.rst

 .. topic:: Overview

     This walkthrough demonstrates how to install OMERO on a clean Mac OS X system (10.9 or later) using Homebrew.
-Note that this demonstrates how to install OMERO.server *from the source code* via Homebrew, in addition to all its prerequisites.
+This demonstrates how to install OMERO.server, either from the downloaded OMERO.server.zip
+    or *from the source code*
+    via Homebrew, in addition to all its prerequisites.
 It is aimed at **developers** since typically MacOS X is not suited for serious server deployment.